About Us

 Dr. Bradley's Legacy

-Dr. Bruce Bradley, founder of Microbial-Vac Systems, and inventor of the Microbial-Vac was a brilliant scientist, inventor, and business owner.
-In the early 1990's after the notorious E. coli 0157:H7 outbreak that killed 6 children and made many others sick, Dr. Bradley began his initial work to develop the M-Vac.
-He believed that sampling was the weakest link in the food safety process, and hoped that by creating an improved sampling method, the food chain would become safer.
-He hoped that the M-Vac would prevent another child from being lost due to unsafe food.
+Dr. BradleyDr.
+Bruce Bradley, founder of Microbial-Vac Systems and inventor of the M-Vac, was a brilliant scientist, inventor, and business owner.
+In the early 1990's after the notorious E. coli outbreak that killed 6 children and made many others sick, Dr. Bradley began his initial work to develop the M-Vac.
+He believed that sampling was the weakest link in the food safety process, and hoped that by creating an improved sampling method, food would be safer.
+He hoped that the M-Vac would prevent another child from being lost due to unsafe food, which inspired the original company logo shown below.